pedrosilvest/BRCA_analysis/README.md

 # BRCA_github

-This repository contains scripts and analysis workflows for processing and analyzing BRCA whole-genome sequencing (WGS) data — from raw FASTQ files to somatic variant calling and downstream analysis.
+This repository contains scripts and analysis workflows for processing and analyzing BRCA whole-genome sequencing (WGS) data, from raw FASTQ files to somatic variant calling and downstream analysis.

 ---